giffgaff is a low-cost mobile network offering coverage from O2. Goodybags start from £6/month and are flexible with no credit check required.

 2G, 3G & 4G Coverage From O2

-At the time of writing, giffgaff offers 99% population coverage, including 98% coverage on 3G and 97% coverage on 4G.
+At the time of writing, giffgaff offers 99% population coverage on 2G, 3G and 4G.
+Before joining, we’d recommend double-checking the coverage in your area.
+You can do this by entering your postcode on giffgaff’s online coverage map:

 Keeping Your Phone Number

-Once you have the PAC Code from your old network, log in and fill out this form on giffgaff’s website.
-After you do this, your phone number transfer will normally be scheduled for the next working day (or for two working days time if you submit it after 3pm).
+After activating your new giffgaff SIM card, you can log in to fill out this form on giffgaff’s website.
+Once you’ve done that, your phone number transfer will normally be scheduled for the next working day.
+This is providing you submit your PAC Code before 3pm.

 For a step-by-step guide on transferring your phone number to giffgaff, please select your current mobile network from the drop-down menu below: